core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After establishing a partially or completely new Security Context (see {{sec-group-key-management}} and {{ssec-sec-context-persistence}}), the old pairwise keys MUST be deleted.
 Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient Keys when deriving new pairwise keys.

-As long as any two group members preserve the same asymmetric keys, the Diffie-Hellman shared secret does not change across updates of the group keying material.
+As long as any two group members preserve the same asymmetric keys, their Diffie-Hellman shared secret does not change across updates of the group keying material.

-## Usage of Sequence Numbers ## {#pairwise-seqno}
+### Usage of Sequence Numbers ### {#pairwise-seqno}

 When using any of its Pairwise Sender Keys, a sender endpoint including the 'Partial IV' parameter in the protected message MUST use the current fresh value of the Sender Sequence Number from its Sender Context (see {{ssec-sender-recipient-context}}).
 That is, the same Sender Sequence Number space is used for all outgoing messages protected with Group OSCORE, thus limiting both storage and complexity.